uwdub/web-dub/contributing/index.md

 [Understanding Jekyll](#understanding-jekyll) can help if confused by how site content is organized, or if considering a major structural enhancement.
-If you are considering something major here, you really should first reach out to dub-web via any of the [Website Communication and Coordination](#website-communication-and-coordination) mechanisms.
+If you are considering something major here, you really should first reach out to dub-web via any of the [Communication and Coordination](#communication-and-coordination) mechanisms.

 [Understanding Tests](#working-with-tests) can help if confused by how data consistency is enforced.
 This is generally not visible in website content, as the tests are external.